 The Gateshead Award recognises the hard work and dedication of volunteers, carers, and everyone else who goes out of their way to make the borough a better place to live, work or visit.

-Now in its fourth year, the award rewards those who have gone above and beyond the call of duty in one of ten categories ranging from young carer of the year to sports coach of the year.
+Now in its fifth year, the award rewards those who have gone above and beyond the call of duty in one of ten categories ranging from young carer of the year to sports achiever of the year.

-The closing date for votes is Friday 11October 2013.
+The closing date for nominations is Friday 18 July 2014.

 Volunteer of the Year

 Awarded to a volunteer who has made an exceptional contribution to their community.

 Young Achiever of the Year (25 and under)